 Through the years we've helped lots of Haitian churches by subsidizing their purchase of a Coleman lantern.
 World Evangelism Fund would have never stretched far enough to include those lanterns.
 Fortunately, we run a balanced fund-raising attack.
 With World Evangelism Fund underwriting the core of our global strategy, we've moved creatively to find more resources.

 The 1920s' switch from using specific emotional appeals for everything to a comprehensive budget financing most areas of global church ministry initially almost killed Nazarene missionary outreach.
 Nazarene giving to missions plummeted overnight.
 A sinking treasury caused all kinds of curtailments.
 At the end of World Evangelism Fund's first year, the General Board heard some dismal reports.
 Then treasurer J. G. Morrison said it had been "the saddest year that the foreign missionary cause of the Church of the Nazarene has known."
 Eventually, however, Nazarenes rallied to the idea of giving to a budget system.
 Now, many churches actually overpay their assigned share of the World Evangelism Fund.

 Still, having World Evangelism Fund as the only way to give to missions wasn't satisfactory.
-Not long ago I saw a bumper sticker that said: "Man doesn't live by bread alone; he needs peanut butter and jelly as well."
+Some time ago I saw a bumper sticker that said: "Man doesn't live by bread alone; he needs peanut butter and jelly as well."
 The bread for Nazarene world outreach is World Evangelism Fund.
 But we've discovered we don't like it plain.
 So, through the years, ways to add emotional appeal offerings to World Evangelism Fund giving have emerged.
 We've put peanut butter and jelly on our basic bread.